 Welcome to the McClelland Irish Library, located at 1106 North Central Avenue in downtown Phoenix, adjacent to the Irish Cultural Center, in the Margaret T. Hance Park.
-The three-story building houses 5,000 books from Irish authors and poets and genealogical research tools.
-It includes an ongoing exhibit of The Book of Kells plus several reading rooms and computer resources to access the library catalog and databases.
-The three-story building resembles a traditional 12th century Norman castle from the Emerald Isle.
+The three-story building houses 8,000 books from Irish authors, poets, and genealogical sources.
+The library houses a permanent exhibit on The Book of Kells, several reading rooms, and computer access to various disciplines of Irish and Celtic studies including genealogy.
+The library building resembles a traditional 12th century Norman castle from the Emerald Isle.

 For a limited time only, you can purchase a personally engraved paving stone that will become part of the main library entrance!